tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 # integers must be positive
 required(:ids).each { int? > gt?(0) }

-# array elements can nils or positive integers
+# array elements can be nils or positive integers
 required(:ids).each { none? | (int? & gt?(0)) }

 # multiple predicates for each array value